Humancannonball/mqtt-app/readme.md

    - Verify it appears in MQTTX and the Python console
    - Send a message "open:https://www.google.com"
    - Verify a browser opens on your system
-   - Send a message "imdb:The Matrix"
+   - Send a message "ali:wireless headphones"
-   - Verify IMDB search runs and browser opens with results
+   - Verify AliExpress search runs and browser opens with results
    - Check for response on the `expo/result` topic

 ## Troubleshooting